Tarazona22/Horiseon-Marketing-Agency/README.md

 * Added and optimized the website title
 * Refactored HTML to make use of semantic elements
 * Added alt attributes to images
+* Updated CSS to correlate more efficiently with the HTML